- Java Tutorial

 Summary

 The if-else statement in Java provides a way to execute different blocks of code based on whether a condition is true or false.
 It allows for decision-making in Java programs, enabling the creation of more dynamic and responsive applications.
-Understanding how to use if-else statements is essential for controlling program flow and implementing logic in Java.
+From simple binary choices to complex multi-step validation logic, understanding how to structure if-else statements is essential for controlling program flow and implementing reliable logic in any Java application.